maczniak/dev_diary/reading/programming_rust.md

  reference count.
 Rust will prevent you from accidentally passing one across a thread boundary.<br>
 You can use any of `String`'s usual methods directly on an `Rc<String>`.
-Rust's memory and thread-safety guarantees depend on ensuring that no value is ever simultaneously shared and mutable.
+Rust's memory and thread-safety guarantees depend on ensuring that **no value is ever simultaneously shared and mutable**.
 Rust assumes the referent of an `Rc` pointer might in general be shared, so it must not be mutable.<br>
 You cannot create a cycle without, at some point, making an older value point to a newer value.
 Since `Rc` pointers hold their referents immutable, it's not normally possible to create a cycle.
 However, Rust does provide ways to create